DrCrotty/DCDA40833-portfolio-template/INSTRUCTOR_SETUP.md

 **Q: "What if I want to make my repo private after grading?"**
 A: Settings → Change visibility → Make private (after final grades)

+**Q: "Should I use GitHub Desktop or command line?"**
+A: GitHub Desktop is recommended since you're already familiar with it.
+It handles most git operations with a user-friendly interface.

 ---